qrzn23/min/wip/magick/content.md

 I invoke Thee: —

-MA “O Mother !
-O Truth ! ”
+MA “O Mother!
+O Truth! ”

 BARRAIO <span class="align-right">“Thou Mass!”</span>^[“Mass”, in the sense of the word which is used by physicists.
 The impossibility of defining it will not deter the intrepid initiate (in view of the fact that the fundamental conception is beyond the normal categories of reason.)]